jpda/azure-arm-simple-two-vm/README.md

 - Powershell deployment script
 - Takes an array of prefixes
 - Those prefixes become the root of the resource names
+- Intended usage: `deployer.ps1 -prefixes user,initials,or,some,other,id
+- Each item in the list will create a new deployment + resource group